 If you seek out palm oil free products, you know how difficult it can be.
-Palm oil is prevalent in processed foods, cleaning products, and personal care items.
+Palm oil is prevalent in processed foods, cleaning products, and self-care items.

 This list of palm oil free products includes categories that typically contain palm oil and derivatives.
 The list starts with foods, then includes palm free self-care and hygiene products, and then cleaning products.

 We update this list regularly.
 Check back often.
 The more we support products made without palm oil, the better.
-We started this website because our son has a palm oil intolerance.
+We started this website because our son has a palm oil allergy and intolerance.

 According to Today’s Dietitian, the FDA’s proposal to ban trans fats has created even greater demand for palm oil in foods.

 In addition to the environmental concerns, many people avoid palm oil for health concerns.

 With 500+ names for palm oil derivatives, it’s a challenge to find products without palm oil.
 In addition, “Natural Flavors” can contain palm oil.